---

 result.stderr; // string

-result.truncated; // true if output exceeded the capture limit
+result.truncated; // true if the output was truncated

 result.timedOut; // true if the command hit timeoutSec